 Ten (10) CMP segments had an LOS of F (without exemptions) in both the AM and PM peak periods.
 Two segments had LOS of F in the AM peak period only and two segments had LOS F in the PM peak period only.
 Regarding intersections, all intersection locations are in compliance with their LOS Standards.
-The 2015 travel times for single-occupancy auto and carpool, when compared to 2013 figures, decreased by up to Travel time for single occupancy identified as part of the 2015 monitoring indicates a 21% decrease in the southbound AM peak period, a 11% increase in the northbound AM peak period.
-Carpool lanes show an increase of 23% in both the southbound AM peak period.
-MAM peak period and northbound PM peak periods.
+Travel time for single occupancy vehicles identified as part of the 2015 monitoring indicates a 12% decrease in the southbound AM peak period, a 31% increase in the northbound AM peak period, a 44% increase in the northbound PM peak period, and a 12% increase in the southbound PM peak period.
+Travel time for high occupancy vehicles (HOV) identified as part of the 2015 monitoring indicates a 10% decrease in the northbound AM peak period, a 44% increase in the northbound PM peak period, a 41% increase in the northbound PM peak period.
+Travel time for high occupancy vehicles (HOV) identified as part of the 2015 monitoring indicates a 10% decrease in the southbound AM peak period, a 44% increase in the southbound PM peak period.
+More as a 10% decrease in the northbound AM peak period, a 44% increase in the southbound PM peak period.